Organize your tasks with the Eisenhower Matrix: Guide and FREE Template

 Once you have placed each task in a category, you can sort your tasks based on their urgency and importance.
 You can do this by putting each task in one of the four quadrants of the Eisenhower Matrix.

-Once you have completed this process, you will be able to focus on your most important tasks, as well as tackle your urgent tasks immediately.
+Once you have completed this process, you can immediately focus on your most important tasks and tackle your urgent tasks.

 The four quadrants of the Eisenhower Matrix